test-fullautomation/robotframework-tutorial/README.rst

 ---------------

-The RobotFramework AIO tutorial contains robot code examples together with the documentation explaining how to use these examples and how they works.
+The RobotFramework AIO tutorial contains robot code examples together with the documentation explaining how to use these examples and how they work.
 The basic idea behind this tutorial is not to have theory only but additionally to this theory also the possibility to experience what is explained inside.

 The main focus of this tutorial is on all additional features provided by the RobotFramework AIO.
 It is assumed